Popular Cities in Hawaii

 - Vinyl – versatile, durable, low maintenance, and resists moisture, making this material a perennial favorite.

 - Aluminum – another versatile material, aluminum is lightweight but strong.
 It is a durable and pliable material requiring minimal maintenance.
 Aluminum does not hold in heat as well as other materials and may not work well in climates with extreme cold.

 - Composite – a blend of materials providing a sturdy frame that is resistant to moisture and wood rot.

 - Fiberglass – comprised from recycled glass, this material is eco-friendly.
 Fiberglass has many advantages including low maintenance, durability, strength, not affected by weather that causes warping or expansion, provide good insulation, and work well in wet climates.
 The cost for fiberglass may be higher than other materials.

 Window glazing is another important consideration.

-- Triple pane glazing is cost effective, energy efficient, and an excellent noise buffer.
+- Triple pane windows are cost effective, energy efficient, and an excellent noise buffer.
 It is used mostly in cold climates.

-- Double pane glazing is also energy efficient due to a special gas inserted between the window panes.
+- Double pane windows are also energy efficient due to a special gas inserted between the window panes.